Treating Pain in Children With Cancer: Pain Buddy

 Primary Aim: Determine if Pain Buddy is more effective than attention control in reducing pain severity among children ages 8-18 years old undergoing outpatient cancer treatment.

-- Identify baseline characteristics of children (anxiety, pain catastrophizing) and parents (stress, attitudes regarding analgesic use for children) that may moderate/mediate treatment outcomes.
+- Determine whether baseline characteristics of children (emotional functioning) and parents (stress, attitudes regarding analgesic use for children) moderate the effect of Pain Buddy on pain severity.

 You can join if…

 - Patients who are able to speak, read, and write in English.
 Parents who are able to speak, read, and write in English or Spanish